privacyidea/privacyidea-authenticator/README.md

 It is meant to be used with the
 [privacyIDEA Authentication Server](https://github/privacyidea/privacyidea).

-The privacyIDEA Authenticator will also provide an easier and more secure way of enrollment as specified in our
+The privacyIDEA Authenticator also provides an easier and more secure way of enrollment as specified in our
 [smartphone concept](https://github.com/privacyidea/privacyidea/wiki/concept%3A-SmartphoneApp).

+The iOS App can be found [here](https://github.com/privacyidea/privacyidea-authenticator-ios).

 # Development